Logo

 Amending your Trade Mark Application

-A trade mark owner can request to have several details of their trade mark amended at any point after filing the trade mark application.
-Trade marks can be amended before or after registration, but only under certain conditions.
-Amendments that can be rectified over a phone call includes minor spelling errors, revisions of convention application numbers with respect to a priority claim and clerical errors in the address for service.
+Some changes can be rectified over the phone call including minor spelling errors, revisions of convention application numbers with respect to a priority claim and errors in the address for service.

 Amendment of trade mark application prior to registration

-Changes can be made to the application as long as the amendment would not bestow extended rights and coverage if granted.
-It is possible for the particulars of an application to be amended before the application is published, but these are extremely limited and may apply only very specific situations.
+Changes can be made to the application as long as the amendment would extend the rights and therefore coverage granted by the trade mark once registered.
+It is possible for the particulars of an application to be amended before the application is published, but these are extremely limited and may apply only in very specific situations.

-Once the mark has been published, changes that can be made include:
+Once the mark has reached the publication stage the changes that may be made include:

 • changes to the name and address of the applicant;